okechukwu-opara/okechukwu-opara/README.md

-- 👋 Hi, I’m @okechukwu-opara
+- 👋 Hi, I’m Okechukwu Chike Opara
-- 👀 I’m interested in cloud and security
+- 👀 I’m interested in cloud (devops) and security
 - 🌱 I’m currently learning information technology security
 - 💞️ I’m looking to collaborate on cloud security projects
 - 📫 How to reach me here on github